Ontario Launches Universal Basic Income Pilot

 I there may be some discrimination clams based on religion.

-Bad data from poor implementation (Score:2)
+Bad data from poor implementation (Score:3)

 With that said, if they do this pilot correctly it will yield very interesting data.